SBU-COSMOLIKE/cocoa_lsst_y1/README.md

 ## Usage

-See the `TEST_COLA.yaml` file that calculates one evaluation of the LSST cosmic shear likelihood for the reference cosmology using the COLA emulator, assuming the EE2 fiducial data vector (see below).
+See the `TEST_COLA.yaml` file that calculates one evaluation of the LSST cosmic shear likelihood for the reference cosmology using the COLA emulator, assuming the EE2 reference cosmology for the fiducial data vector (see below).

 ## Fiducial Data Vectors and Dataset files